PAL: Saturday, January 11, 2020

 To obtain a licence for non-restricted firearms (rifles and shotguns) applicants must pass the Canadian Firearms Safety Course (PAL).
 Persons who wish to possess restricted firearms (handguns and rifles) must complete the Canadian Restricted Firearms Safety Course (R-PAL).
 Owning a firearm in Canada is a "privilege" and "not a right".
 In Canada no one is exempt of having a firearms licence.

 PAL/RPAL FIREARMS courses have nothing to with hunting.
 CORE courses and hunting courses are a provincial issue

 The PAL / R-PAL courses offered take place over a weekend monthly, but other arrangements can be made for interested groups.
 This course has absolutely nothing to do with hunting in Canada (CORE provincial training).
 Will do CORE exam challanges only.

 I am willing to travel to any community outside of Prince George, BC to deliver a course.
 Please contact for details.

-PAL's are usually set to expire on your closest birthday five years from issued date.
-You should receive a renewal notice from the Canada Firearms Centre about three months prior to the expiry date.
+PAL's are usually set to expire on your closest birthday 5 years from issued date.
+You should receive a renewal notice from the Canada Firearms Centre about 3 months prior to the expiry date.